irmen/prog8/docs/source/libraries.rst

 This will probably be the most used library module.
 It contains a whole lot of routines dealing with text-based input and output (to the screen).
 Such as

-- printing strings and numbers
+- printing strings, numbers and booleans
 - reading text input from the user via the keyboard
 - filling or clearing the screen and colors
 - scrolling the text on the screen